rajanadar/VaultSharp/README.md

 var secret = await _authenticatedClient.ReadSecretAsync(path);
 var data = secret.Data; // this is the original dictionary back.
 ```

+### Can I use it in my PowerShell Automation?

+* Absolutely.
+VaultSharp is a .NET Library.
+* This means, apart from using it in your C#, VB.NET, J#.NET and any .NET application, you can use it in PowerShell automation as well.
+* Load up the DLL in your PowerShell code and execute the methods.
+PowerShell can totally work with .NET Dlls.

 ### Authentication Backends